purple-claw/Rover/README.md

-# Rover - Digital DSA Instructor
+# Rover - Your Last Chance to Master DSA from Scratch.

 A modern, interactive web-based platform for learning Data Structures and Algorithms (DSA) with comprehensive tutorials, pattern recognition training, and complexity analysis.